Homestuck126/sdk_doc_edited/README.md

 ### Dashboard

-The dashboard can provide the following：
+The ITM dashboard can provide the following：

 - Display Raw Data offered by SPO Server.
 - Display audit status of Raw Data and Etherscan(Ethereum Blockchain Browser) link.